jkasaudhan/beautiful-jekyll/_posts/2016-12-3-deadly-sins-of-javascript-implementation.md

 }();
 ```
 In this way, we can access load and init function by scriptOne.load() or scriptOne.init().
 This technique will safeguard all your variables and functions.

+### 2. Using wrong technology for the job
+Most of the time we are habituated to hack our own code and get the things done.
+But this might lead to unmaintanable code which is hard for other future developers to work on.
+Therefore, its necessary to follow up some standards.

+* Regardless of the environment it will be displayed in, only essential content and mark-up should be in HTML.
+* Any sort of _Look And Feel_ elements should be controlled by CSS.
+Try to avoid changing color stuff using javascript.
+* Any sort of interactions with the user beyond hover effects  should be done by javascript.